Is Hard Water Bad For You?

-Learn more about hard water below, and understand the risks and benefits associated with hard water and soft water.
+Learn more about hard water below, understand the risks and benefits associated with hard water and soft water.
+There’s a plethora of detailed studies and evidence demonstrating the health effects of both.

 The Health Risks of Drinking Unfiltered Water

 One of the biggest health risks of drinking water is that it could increase your chances of developing cancer.
 That is because unfiltered water may contain high levels of arsenic, which can lead to poisoning (in the short-term) and cancer (in the long-term).
-You should always have your water tested, but if you drink filtered water, it should not have any arsenic in it, protecting you against this significant health risk.
+You should always have your water tested, but if you drink filtered water, it should not have any arsenic in it, offering health benefits such as protection against this significant health risk.

 Another risk of drinking unfiltered water, which is often called raw water that comes from wells, is that you could increase your chances of contracting an infection.
 A few examples of dangerous microorganisms that live in raw water include Giardia lamblia, cryptosporidium, and vibrio cholera.
 Some of the diseases that these organisms can cause include sepsis, diarrhea, and cholera.
 If you drink filtered water, you reduce your chances of contracting an infection from your drinking water, protecting your health.